 PDF files of the Plan application and of the map of the proposed area can be viewed and downloaded below:

 How will the new Neighbourhood Plan be developed?

 Although the Town Council has begun started the process of developing the new plan the Neighbourhood Plan belongs to the neighbourhood area.
 The plan must be made by the community itself - with the support of the Town Council and Milton Keynes Council, as well as any planning consultants and other experts we decide to use.

 A group composed of local people and businesses will be set up to steer the preparation of the plan and to seek the views of local people.
 For more information on joining the steering group or getting involved in devising the plan please watch this website and sign up to our Neighbourhood Plan newsletter listing.
 We are looking for volunteers to join the Steering Group which will oversee production of the plan.
 We are also looking for local people who want to be involved in the community consultations or those who can bring specific expertise or knowledge of minority and under-represented groups.

-You can sign up to the NP newsletter, by emailing email@example.com
+You can sign up to the Neighbourhood Plan newsletter, by emailing email@example.com

 Please put 'Neighbourhood Plan Newsletter' in the subject line of the email.
 In the email itself, please tell us your name and contact information, including your address and telephone number.
 By emailing us this information, you are giving the town council permission to contact you and to send you the Neighbourhood Plan newsletter.
 If you are interested in joining the Steering Group or any of the working groups please tell us in your email.

 We hope to be launching a new website for the Neighbourhood Plan soon.